PLUM-Lab/R2I-Bench/README.md

 ## 📌 Citation

-If you find this repository helpful in your research or applications, please consider citing:🌞
+🎀 If you find this repository helpful in your research or applications, please consider citing:

 ```bibtex
 @misc{chen2025r2ibenchbenchmarkingreasoningdriventexttoimage,